weeksie/pfa.nyc/README.md

+_While this should go without saying, my putting this on github does not mean you are allowed to wholesale copy the content on my website.
+Hey, have a blast digging around in my code but copying my content is a little crap.
+Thanks!_

 # Hi!
 This is a super basic brochure for pfa.nyc

 Why put my consulting microsite on github?
 Well, just so you can see